HL7/phd/input/pagecontent/CodeableConcepts.md

 The display element itself is also optional for future compatibility.
 Any display element entry requires that the uploader have previous knowledge of the code as display information is not provided by protocol.

-The text element can also used to provide additional information about the used code.
-An option is that the text element is populated with *"reference identifier: optional additional implementation-defined text describing the code which may be in the local language*".
-For example, "MDC_CTXT_GLU_MEAL: Meal associated with measurement".
+The `text` element can also used to provide additional information about the used code.
+An option is that the `text` element is populated with the reference identifier followed by additional implementation-defined text describing the code which may be in the local language.
+For example, `"MDC_CTXT_GLU_MEAL: Meal associated with measurement"`.